abc3/elixir_rust/README.md

-# Benchmark of echo functions from erlang port and nif via the Rustler lib
+# Benchmark of echo functions from erlang port and nif via the [rustler](https://github.com/rusterlium/rustler) lib

 ```
 $ make bench